Basset Hound vs Basenji: Complete Comparison (2026)

 Health and Lifespan Comparison

 Basset Hound has a typical lifespan of 12-13 years, while Basenji lives approximately 13-14 years.
 Health profiles differ significantly between these dogs.
 Basset Hound is predisposed to Structural Issues, Ear & Eye Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Basenji faces its own health challenges including Genetic Conditions, Other Health Concerns.
+Basenji faces its own health challenges including Genetic Conditions, specific genetic predispositions that regular veterinary screening can catch early.
 Basset Hound has 3 documented predispositions compared to 2 for Basenji, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health